epicshardz/NeuroTrace/README.md

 Default model is phi4, but you can changes as needed.

 ## Installation
-First download the repo to <you directory>
+First download the repo to "your directory"
 Then run the following command in your project
 Install the package using pip:
 ```bash